 A post-doctoral fellowship award for Andrée-Anne!

 Andrée-Anne Hudon Thibeault was awarded with a post-doctoral fellowship from the Canadian Institutes of Health Research of 40 000$ per year for the three next years to complete her post-doctoral fellow at the Canada Research Chair in Environment and Genetics of Respiratory Diseases and Allergy.She is working on a project on placental epigenetic modifications in the fetal programming of depression and cardiovascular alterations following in utero exposure to pre-eclampsia.
 Congratulations Andrée-Anne!

-A grant from the GDPL foundation for the project on epidermolysis bullosa simplex!
+A major grant for the research project on epidermolysis bullosa simplex!

 A grant of 385 000$ has been awarded by the EB Research Partnership and the EB Medical Research Foundation in partnership with the Oros Family to fund the project on correction of mutations causing EBS using the genome editing approcah CRISPR-cas9.
 This project is lead by the invited researcher Mbarka Bchetnia and the funding will help to continue this project as well as contributing to the training of students.
 Congratulations!